dapr/dapr/samples/pub-sub/README.md

 });
 ```

 These handle messages of each topic type coming through.
 Note that we simply log the message.
-In a more complex application this is where we would include topic-specific logic.
+In a more complex application this is where we would include topic-specific handlers.

 ### Python Message Subscriber